LLC vs. Sole Proprietorship: Which Structure is the best to select?

 Registered Agent Services

-Many business owners hire registered agent services because they:
+Lots of business proprietors subcontract registered agent services because they:

 • Provide privacy

-Both sole proprietorships and LLCs are pass-through entities, meaning the business itself does not pay income taxes.
+Sole proprietorships and LLCs are both pass-through entities implying that the business does not pay income taxes.

-• Single-member LLCs are taxed like sole proprietorships
+• The single-member LLCs are taxed as sole proprietorships.

 Sole Proprietorship Management

-In a sole proprietorship, the owner has full control over all aspects of the business.
+In a sole proprietorship, the owner has complete control of all the matters of the business.
 The owner:

 • Manages daily operations